 DAY 14 (Saturday, January 6th)- HONOLULU, HAWAII

 We were up around 5:30am and saw that they left a final statement of onboard charges in the slot by our door – everything looked to be in order, including the credits we were promised because the ship couldn’t dock in Kona.
-We exited our room with our carryon bags when the ship arrived at the Honolulu port around 7am and sought out our cabin steward to thank him for his attentive service, and gave him a very generous cash tip.
-Although NCL chargers each cruiser a daily $14.95 service fee that is supposed to cover tips for the cruise staff, we always made a point to give cash tips to the ones we received exemplary service from.
+We exited our room with our carryon bags when the ship arrived at the Honolulu port around 7am.
+We sought out our cabin steward to thank him for his attentive service, and gave him a very generous cash tip.
+Although NCL charges each cruiser a daily $14.95 service fee that is supposed to cover tips for the cruise staff, we always made a point to give cash tips to the ones we received exemplary service from.

 We went to grab a quick breakfast at the Aloha Café.
 Boy, this was the most crowded I’ve seen this café…it was crazy!
 I don’t understand how people can take their sweet time (unless you’re elderly, a child, or handicapped) knowing that the place is packed and efficiency is key.
 I had to bite my tongue a few times to avoid being ‘asking’ a couple of people too busy with their cellphone to keep the line moving.
 I would recommend having breakfast at the Skyline Restaurant to avoid the cafeteria line atmosphere – and to avoid your blood pressure rising because of oblivious people.